 Other forms of plagiarism

-Don't forget that plagiarism can occur not only in your use of text but also in accompanying illustrations, maps and tables.
-Make sure that in the captions to these you fully reference and acknowledge any material or ideas taken from a source that is not your own.
-Minor changes, rewording or redrawing may be enough to avoid infringing copyright, but not to avoid the charge of plagiarism.
-Remember that you also need to take steps to avoid plagiarism in an oral presentation by making appropriate acknowledgements to the authors you quote, either in your talk or in the OHPs that you use.
+Plagiarism can also occur in your use of illustrations, maps, and tables.
+Your captions need to acknowledge any material or ideas taken from a source that is not your own.
+Remember that you also need to avoid plagiarism in an oral presentation.
+You need to make appropriate acknowledgements of the authors you quote, both in your talk and in the slides that you use.

 If you are still unclear about what is and isn't plagiarism, you can talk to your lecturer or personal tutor, or make an appointment with a Learning Adviser from Student Learning Development.
 Your departmental student handbook may also give you further guidance.